ClaireCJS/ingest_ics/README.md

         * or "c:\calendar", since this will create that folder anyway

 * Double-click the "runme.bat" file to run

+* Start saving .ics files into c:\calendar and watch your web browser auto-open with Google Calendar event creation tabs

 ## Usage: Monitor mode / Service mode